stateful/docs.runme.dev/docs/configuration.md

 | shell         | Overwrites shell with custom preference   | [system/user default]     |
 | skipPrompts   | Bypasses interactive prompts              | [system/user default]     |

-> **SkipPrompts**: This feature can be used to prevent prompting when exporting an environment variable.
-By configuring the cell options appropriately, you can streamline your workflow and make your environment setup more efficient.

 ### Cell Options

 Metadata inside markdown's fenced code blocks.